 When do I send payment?

 The payment process is designed to be simple.
-Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by making payment within 14 days of notification.
-Payment may be made online, over the phone, via mail, or in-person at our Charlestown offices.
+Once you are notified that your child has been successfully registered, you will be instructed to confirm your child’s attendance by making payment by April 30.
+Payment may be made over the phone, online, via mail, or in-person at our Charlestown office.

 What are my payment options?

-You may pay by cash, check or credit card.
+You may pay by cash, check, or credit card.
 Courageous accepts Visa, Mastercard, Discover, and American Express.
-If you need to pay in installments, we can work out a schedule so long as all payments are received by June 15th.
+If you need to pay in installments, we can work out a schedule so long as the first payment is completed by April 30 and all payments are received by June 15.
+Payment may be made over the phone, online, via mail, or in-person at our Charlestown office.

 To all registered sailors, please come to class prepared with the following:

-No. Courageous provides life jackets to all students to borrow during their classes.
+No. While wearing a life-jacket is mandatory at all times on the docks, gangways and boats, Courageous provides life jackets to all students to borrow during their classes.
 Students and instructors are required to wear life jackets at all times on the docks and on the boats.

 Yes, on a space-available and instructor-available basis.
 Please call (617) 242-3821 ext.
 12 for more details.

-Our year-round offices are located on the end of Pier 4 in the Charlestown Navy Yard, where our students sail on Boston Harbor.
-We also have sites at Jamaica Pond and the Dorchester/UMass campus.
+Our year-round offices are located on the end of Pier 4 in the Charlestown Navy Yard, where our students sail on Boston Harbor, and at Jamaica Pond.
 Click here for directions

 In 2008, Courageous began running a sailing program for the campers of Camp Harbor View on Long Island in Boston.
 If you are a Boston resident and would like more information on how to register for the Camp Harbor View program, please visit the Camp Harbor View website.